PROVIDERS

 FRONT OFFICE

-Brianne Spencer
+Brianna Spencer

 Front Office Manager

-Brianne will join Healing Motion Physical Therapy in April of 2025.
+Brianna joined Healing Motion Physical Therapy in April of 2025.